-1. Choose Members:
+1. Choose your members wisely

-2. Set Expectations:
+2. Set expectations clearly

 Provide your advisors with goals and expectations of their role.
 It is often a good idea to create an advisory board handbook.
 This will entail how often meetings are to occur and precise objectives.
 It’s also important to set out any limitations that you might have.
 The key here is to start the advisor relationship on clear terms.
 This will help to prevent future disagreements or any confusion about the scope of an advisor’s role.
 It will also allow the advisor to give you focused advice.

-3. Compensate Your Advisory Board:
+3. Compensate your Advisory Board